 RCCB (Residual Current Circuit Breaker) – Provides protection again electric shock and residual currents.

-RCBO (Residual Current Circuit Breaker with Overload) – Provides protection again electric shock, residual currents, short circuit and overload, commonly used in the protection of household devices and devices with low short-circuit currents.
+RCBO (Residual Current Circuit Breaker with Overload) – Provides protection again electric shock, residual currents, short circuits, and overload, commonly used in the protection of household devices and devices with low short-circuit currents.

 Isolator/ Disconnectors – Safety device, operated during maintenance/ service.